 I mentioned this already, but I’ll mention it again; this Olympic bar was designed for heavy lifts.
 Everything about it just responds very well to a lot of weight.
 Rotation, whip, etc.

 The knurling of this stainless bar feels finer and more refined than would be considered typical for a premium Olympic bar.
 It doesn’t have the obvious aggressive sharpness to it like you would find on an imported training bar, but it still offers a very secure grip.
 It’s a great grip without chalk, and an ever better grip with it.

-Of all my bars, the actual knurl itself (without factoring in the unique feel of the steel) feels closest to the Rogue Chan.
-It’s very grippy, but not sharp to the point of being uncomfortable.
+Of all my bars, the actual knurl itself (without factoring in the unique feel of the steel) feels the closest to the Rogue Chan.
+It’s very grippy, but not sharp to the point of uncomfortable.
 Couple the good knurl with the stainless steel and you have a bar that doesn’t slip and just feels really good.
-I still consider it a medium knurl since it isn’t quite to the point of being aggressive, but I like it.
+I still consider it a moderate knurl since it isn’t quite to the point of being aggressive, but I like it.

 I know I’ve said this before, but knurling is getting much more sophisticated.
 Manufacturers are able to get very small cross-hatches on their bars now.
 Each “point” can have slightly less of an edge to it since there are so many more per square inch.
 While it may be nice (or shall I say, “familiar”) to have thousands of super aggressive points stabbing at your hand when you’re on the stage, that doesn’t mean you need that discomfort in order to have a secure grip when you train.

 So, will this bar feel like an Eleiko, WerkSan, or DHS competition bar?
 No, but that doesn’t mean you can’t hold on to it.

 * Update ’16: This section was pretend redacted and updated to reflect the new, lower price of this bar (from $799 to $675; to compete with Rogue’s SS Oly).
 Thanks to the decrease, the biggest con was completely negated